ballerina-platform/ballerina-lang/CONTRIBUTING.md

 ### Set up the ANTLR4 plugin

 This plugin will be useful to check and validate a [grammar rule](#contributing-to-ballerina-grammar) you wrote.
-For instructions on installing the ANTLR4 plugin based on your preferred IDE/Editor (which supports antlr 4.x version), go to [ANTLR Documentation](https://www.antlr.org/tools.html).
+For instructions on installing the ANTLR4 plugin based on your preferred IDE/Editor (which supports ANTLR 4.x version), go to [ANTLR Documentation](https://www.antlr.org/tools.html).

 ## Submit your contribution